blair55/blair55.src/content/blog/rightresult-write-up/index.md

+---

-# About the design
+## About the design

+---

-## What was the original problem or opportunity that inspired this work?
+### What was the original problem that inspired this work?

 [RightResult](https://rightresu.lt) is the SAAS incarnation of a game my friend would coordinate via emails and a spreadsheet.